Joe Biden (The Onion): Background

-Joe Biden is an American politician and the 46th and current president of the United States.
+Joe Biden is an American retired politician.
 A member of the Democratic Party, Biden represented Delaware in the U.S. Senate from 1973 to 2009.
 As the running mate of Barack Obama, Biden was elected vice president of the United States in 2008 and 2012.
 In his third presidential campaign—following previous efforts in 1988 and 2008—he was elected President of the United States in 2020.
+He served as the 46th president of the United States from 2021 to 2025.

 The Onion is an American publication that parodies traditional newspapers and satirizes current events.
 Founded in 1988 in Madison, Wisconsin as a weekly satirical print newspaper, it began publishing online in 1996 and discontinued its print edition in 2013.
 Articles in The Onion often lampoon real-world public figures and events using fictitious elements.
 The Onion had a few noteworthy instances of consistent characterizations over time prior to Biden, such as portrayals of Bill Clinton and Bob Dole in the 1990s.

 Chad Nackers, the writer who created the Biden character, joined The Onion in 1997.
 By 2017, he had been on staff longer than anyone else in the paper's history.